sqsun/HOPLSC_TFBSs/README.md

 # HOPLSC_TFBSs, Version: 1.0
 This is a toy example of hoplsc for TFBSs.

 ### Code set-up
 run: 'hoplsc_main.m'

-### Operating environment:
+### Operating environment
 MATLAB R2013a (Windows)

 ### Dependencies